ionic-team/stencil-site/src/docs/guides/assets.md

 When an asset's path is built, the resolution is always done in a project's compiled output, not the directory containing the original source code.

 The example below uses the output of the [`www` output target](/docs/www) to demonstrate how assets are resolved.
-Although the example use the output of `www` builds, the general principle of how an asset is found holds for all output targets.
+Although the example uses the output of `www` builds, the general principle of how an asset is found holds for all output targets.

 When using the `www` output target, a `build/` directory is automatically created and set as the asset base path.
 An example `build/` directory and the assets it contains can be found below.